apify/apify-docs/sources/platform/actors/running/tasks.md

 ---
 title: Actor tasks
-description: Save configurations of your Apify Actors for later.
-Create multiple configurations of the same Actor tailored to various use cases.
+description: Create and save reusable configurations of Apify Actors tailored to specific use cases.
 sidebar_position: 7.2
 slug: /actors/running/tasks
+sidebar_label: Tasks
 ---

 **Create and save reusable configurations of Apify Actors tailored to specific use cases.**